Michael A. Taylor Player Props: Twins vs. Yankees

 Michael A. Taylor At The Plate

-- Taylor is batting .233 with two doubles and a home run.
+- Taylor leads Minnesota with 12 hits, batting .255 this season with five extra-base hits.

-- Taylor has reached base via a hit in seven games this year (of 12 played), and had multiple hits in three of those games.
+- Taylor has picked up a hit in eight of 13 games this season, with multiple hits four times.

-- He has hit a home run in one of 12 games, and in 2.3% of his plate appearances.
+- He has hit a long ball in two of 13 games played this year, and in 6.3% of his plate appearances.

-- Taylor has picked up an RBI in two games this season, with multiple runs batted in once.
+- Taylor has driven in a run in three games this season (23.1%), including two games with multiple runs batted in.

+- In three of 13 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.